Azure/Azure-Sentinel/Solutions/Recorded Future Identity/Playbooks/readme.md

 To mitigate this case: make sure you set up the Lookup lookback range equal to or larger than the Search lookback range.

-Another way to cover this case - you can add a corresponding check to RecordedFutureIdentity-lookup-and-save-user playbook and not save the results to Log Analytics if the result is empty.
+Another way to cover this case - you can add a corresponding check to RFI-lookup-and-save-user playbook and not save the results to Log Analytics if the result is empty.